Skip to content

 { "success": true }

-That's it!
-Cap is fully set up.
-Your users solve challenges client-side, your server verifies tokens, and you own all the data.
+That's the whole integration.
+Users solve challenges in their browser, your server verifies tokens, and you keep every byte of the data.

 Next steps